Key Novice Driver & G2 Licence Rules

 Stunt Driving: Big Trouble for G2 Novice Drivers

-The Province takes a keen interest when a G2 novice driver faces a stunt driving charge for some of the following reasons:
+The Province takes a keen interest when a G2 novice driver faces a stunt driving charge for some of the following reasons:- Novice Drivers are seen as “inexperienced” on the roads.

 - Novice Drivers are often perceived as youthful and potentially more impulsive.